-- Main imports – Mineral fuels and oil, electrical machinery, vehicles, pharmaceuticals, optical, technical and medical apparatus, plastics
+- Main imports – includes electrical machinery and computers, mineral fuels and oil, food and live animals, vehicles, pharmaceuticals, optical, technical and medical apparatus

-- Main trading partners – EU, USA, China, Norway, Poland, Sweden, Russia
+- Main trading partners – EU, UK, USA, China

 - Government – The Hague.
 Constitutional monarchy – parliamentary democracy